KP-Wiki/GameLauncher/README.md

 5. We have agreed to use Sem-Ver-based numbering for builds (Major.Minor.Patch.Rev-Branch).
 For patching we really need just the Rev and Branch though.

 ## GameLauncher operates in 2 modes:
 1. Launcher.
 Activated by running the exe as usual.
-Checks game verion, downloads and installs patches.
+Checks game version, downloads and installs patches.
 2. Patchmaker.
 Activated by dragging a 7z build on to the exe.
 Creates patches between pairs of builds.

 ### Launcher